 The notion to explore that day more fully, in the present tense, was a logical prequel idea for a studio eager for another influx of the cash that came with those first two movies.
 It’s less like a prequel, and more of a sidestep in the Quiet Place universe, what the TV program Fear the Walking Dead was to the show off which it spun.
 This is to the benefit of A Quiet Place: Day One, directed by Pig director Michael Sarnoski, taking the reins from Krasinski for the first time in this series.
 (Krasinski remains on as producer and has a story credit.)
 We get to see how others made sense of the sudden change in their circumstances and learned that the creatures were drawn by sounds, no matter how minuscule.
 There’s no debt to Blunt’s character and her family (who don’t appear) and only a bare minimum of Easter eggs for the other movies.

 Instead, our main character is Samira (Lupita Nyong’o), a cancer patient living in hospice just outside New York City.
 She used to be a poet, but the only verse she writes now is to sling shit, almost literally, on the hospice she calls home for however many remaining days she has.
 She agrees to an excursion into the city to see a show as long as the nurse who will be supervising their group, Reuben (Alex Wolff), promises to let them stop for pizza on the way home.
-Not Domino’s, but real New York City pizza with slices the side of your head.
+Not Domino’s, but real New York City pizza with slices the size of your head.

 They won’t be going home.
 As a soundtrack of sirens steadily suffuses the background, Reuben gets a call saying they have to leave the city right away, preempting his promise for pizza.
 Samira is displeased to say the least, but it doesn’t take long to see what they’re up against.
 As the sky fills with what appear to be meteors crashing to earth, the streets are soon a chaos of violent creatures swooping up New Yorkers quickly enough to leave their bloody deaths only to the imagination.